What is it?

 How it works

-- Specify two search criteria to search by in the request, one for an outbound trip and the second for an inbound trip.
+- Specify two search criteria in the request - one for an outbound trip and the second for an inbound trip.
 The outbound

 offerIdmust be specified in the request.
 Note: This is similar to the

-POST /v2/rail/offers/journeysmethod, except you'll provide outbound and inbound criteria, instead of a single criteria.
+POST /v2/rail/offers/journeysmethod, except you will provide the outbound and inbound criteria, instead of a single criteria.

 - The response returns only inbound offers presented in the same way as the

 Caution: Consuming this API and its content requires special permission.
-Before requesting access, please make sure you have all the necessary agreements in place with the rail vendor(s) you would like to sell using Content Services for Rail.
+Before requesting access, make sure you have all the necessary agreements in place with the rail vendor(s) you would like to sell using Content Services for Rail.
 For more information on accessing Sabre Rail content and rail supplier contacts, visit the respective product page on Sabre Central.

 |“On account” only.
 Direct settlement with agency.
 No individual or corporate credit cards.